Today's best early Black Friday deal: The Apple Watch Series 8 is $50 off at Amazon and Walmart now

 The Apple Watch 8 has a number of health-tracking features, including an optical heart sensor, electrical heart sensor for ECG, blood oxygen sensor and a new body temperature sensor.
 The temperature sensor is presented as a women's health tool to more accurately track ovulation times and other changes in a woman's monthly cycle.
 (In light of increased concern regarding data privacy around cycle tracking information, Apple assured consumers that their data is secure and encrypted.)

 The Apple Watch 8 is available in 41mm and 45mm sizing options.
-Shoppers can choose between stainless steel or aluminum casing and several different colors; new watch band options are available via Nike and Hermes.
-The GPS model starts at $349 (red and midnight aluminum colors), while the cellular model (with new international roaming capabilities) starts at $499.
+Shoppers can choose between stainless steel or aluminum casing and several different colors.
+The GPS model starts at $349, while the cellular model (with new international roaming capabilities) starts at $499.

 Apple Watch Series 8, GPS + Cellular (41mm), $499